Charlotte Charke

-Charlotte Charke/Charles Browne (née Cibber, also Charlotte Secheverell, aka Charles Brown) was an English actress, playwright, novelist, and autobiographer.
-Today she would potentially be identified as nonbinary or transgender.
-She acted on the stage from the age of seventeen in breeches roles, and took to wearing male clothing off the stage as well.

-She assumed the name "Charles Brown" and called her daughter "Mrs. Brown."
-She suffered a series of failures in her business affairs after working in various jobs commonly associated with men which includes valet, sausage maker, farmer, pastry chef and tavern owner.
-She eventually succeeded under her name as a writer and continued as a novelist and memoirist until her death in 1760.
+Charlotte Charke, née Cibber, also Charlotte Secheverell, aka Charles Brown (13 January 1713 - 6 April 1760) was an English actress, playwright, novelist, and autobiographer.
+She began acting at the age of seventeen in breeches roles, and took to wearing male clothing off stage as well, performing and being publicly known as "Charles Brown" from 1741.
+Her later career and her writings were conducted under her own name, "Mrs. Charlotte Charke", and identified her as the daughter of Colley Cibber.
+After being unsuccessful in a series of jobs associated with men at the time, such as valet, sausage maker, farmer, and tavern owner, she succeeded in her career as a writer and continued her work as a novelist and memoirist until her death in 1760.

 Early life

-Charke was the twelfth and last child born to actor/playwright and poet laureate Colley Cibber and the musician/actress Katherine Shore.
-She was born when her mother was forty-five and felt she had been "an unwelcome Guest to the family."
-Most of her siblings had died before their first birthday.
-Her siblings resented her when she was young, and many disliked her throughout their lives.
+Charke was born on January 13, 1713, in London, England, the youngest of twelve children.
+Her father was actor, playwright, and poet laureate Colley Cibber, and her mother was musician and actress Katherine Shore.
+Most of her siblings passed away before the age of one, and Shore, who was forty-five when she gave birth to Charke, saw Charke as "an unwelcome guest to the family."
+Charke's siblings resented her when she was young and many remained distant from her for the rest of her life.

-Like her brothers and sisters, she had an interest in the theatre.
-She spent time at the Theatre Royal of Drury Lane, where her father was manager.
+Like her brothers and sisters, she took an interest in the theatre, and often spent time at the Theatre Royal of Drury Lane, which her father managed.

-Family members and friends say Charlotte began to show her "addiction" to manly activities at a young age.
-Since her father was often absent due to business endeavors and her mother had constant illnesses, Charlotte became independent at a young age but was occasionally looked after by maids.
+Family members and friends say Charke began to show an "addiction" to manly activities at a young age.
+Since her father was often absent due to business endeavors and her mother was frequently sick, Charke became independent at a young age.

-Between 1719 and 1721, she was educated at Mrs. Draper's School for girls in Park Street, Westminster, where she studied the liberal arts, Latin, Italian, and geography.
-Following this, she moved to live with her mother in Middlesex and continued her studies at home – including dance under the "celebrated Mr. Grosconet".
+Between 1719 and 1721, she attended Mrs. Draper's School for Girls in Park Street, Westminster, where she studied the liberal arts, Latin, Italian, and geography.
+Following this, she lived with her mother in Middlesex and continued her studies at home – including dance under the "celebrated Mr. Grosconet."
 She described her education as a "genteel one", and she never took an interest in embroidery or table dressing, instead preferring to learn about science and language.
-She suggested that her identification with the male gender began early in her life, as she recalled impersonating her father as a small child.
+She suggested that her identification with the male gender began early in her life, and recalled impersonating her father as a small child.
 When she moved in with her mother, she taught herself traditionally male activities such as shooting, gardening, and horse racing.
-In 1724, she and her mother moved to Hertfordshire, and there she continued engaging in country sports and education, focusing on subjects and pursuits usually associated with males.
-According to her anecdotes, she also studied medicine there and, in 1726, tried to set herself up as a doctor at the age of 13.
-This only lasted a few years, as she moved back home with her father when she was sixteen.
+In 1724, Charke and her mother moved to Hertfordshire, where she continued her pursuit of traditionally male subjects and hobbies.
+According to her anecdotes, she studied medicine there and, in 1726, at the age of 13, tried to establish herself as a doctor.
+She was not successful, and in 1729, she returned to London to live with her father.